dougbutner/web-4/README.md

     "typ": "JWT",
     "alg": "HS256"
   },
-  "body": {
+  "payoadData": {
     "time-unit": 294957,
     "userid": "7f3e873a2c3d"
   }
 }
 ```
-And an example signed JWT Time Token
+For the time token to be snd an example signed JWT Time Token

 ```
 const header" = {